 About the Teen Pregnancy Prevention (TPP) Program

-Established in 2010 with a Congressional mandate to fund medically accurate and age appropriate programs, the OAH TPP Program currently funds 84 grants to communities and five additional grants to provide capacity building assistance for funded organizations.
+Established in 2010 with a Congressional mandate to fund medically accurate and age appropriate programs, the OAH TPP Program currently funds 84 grants to communities.
 Each of the 84 grants fall into one of the following categories:

 - Building the capacity of youth-serving organizations to implement, evaluate, and sustain evidence-based teen pregnancy prevention programs;

 - Supporting technology- and program-based innovations that are promising approaches to preventing teen pregnancy, but need further development before being ready for evaluation; and

 - Rigorously evaluating new and innovative approaches to preventing teen pregnancy.
 These are designed to fill gaps in the current evidence base and include interventions for males, Latino, American Indian, and LGBTQ youth, and youth in the foster care and juvenile justice systems, as well as interventions that are technology-based and/or in clinics, schools, and communities.

 During the first five years of the OAH TPP Program (Fiscal Years 2010-2014), there were 102 grantees who reached about half a million youth, trained more than 6,800 professionals, and established partnerships with over 3,800 community-based organizations across the U.S. At that time, the OAH TPP Program funded 41 rigorous, independent evaluation studies that significantly contributed to the field’s knowledge of where, when, and with whom programs are most effective.Learn more about the findings and impact of the first five years of the OAH TPP Program here.